 In more specific categories, Fisher Investments was named one of 2017's top retirement advisor by Financial Times, which graded firms managing defined contribution plans based on their AUMs, industry certifications, experience and more.
 It also landed a spot on the National Association of Plan Advisors' 2017 list of the top defined contribution advisor firms; that list was ranked by assets under management in defined contribution plans.

 There aren't many caveats about Fisher Investments.
 It doesn't have any disclosures, which isn't always the case with massive wealth management firms.
 However, since Fisher Investments is privately owned and isn't part of a larger institution like many other huge wealth management firms, it can't offer access to services like banking or trusts as part of its package.

 On its website, Fisher Investments provides two ways for prospective clients to get in touch: a dedicated phone number for new clients and a contact form.
 On the form, prospective clients have the option to send a message or request an appointment with an investment advisor.
 Prospective clients can also search Fisher Investments locations on the firm’s website to find out if there is an office nearby.

 Every private client is assigned a dedicated investment counselor.
-The firm's Investment Policy Committee provides quarterly statements and reviews.
+The firm provides clients with quarterly statements and written reviews from the Investment Policy Committee.
 Twice a year, the firm releases videos in which the committee details the firm's outlook.